The Streak Continues

 This blog post took only about 1 1/2 hours to put together.
 Enjoy!

 This flapping Wood Duck drake image was created at 3:38pm in late afternoon sunlight on January 17, 2014 on the San Diego Short Notice IPT with the Gitzo 3532 LS carbon fiber tripod, the Mongoose M3.6 head, the Canon EF 600mm f/4L IS II USM lens, the Canon 1.4x EF Extender III (Teleconverter), and the Canon EOS-1D X. ISO 800.
 Evaluative metering +2/3 stop as framed: 1/1250 sec. at f/6.3 in Av mode.
 Color temperature: AWB.
+Central sensor/AI Servo Surround/Rear Focus AF as framed active at the moment of exposure.
+Click here to see the latest version of the Rear Focus Tutorial.
+Click on the image to see a larger version.
+Your browser does not support iFrame.

 The Promised Flapper; Well Worth the Wait?

 More than 3 months ago I mentioned that friend and multiple IPT veteran Mike Goldhamer (who is joining us on the UK Puffin IPT) ran into me in LaJolla and taught me a trick to get the Wood Ducks to flap.
 I have been so busy that I have not had a chance to optimize any of my favorites.
 I will be sharing Mike’s trick in the next update to the San Diego Site Guide; the update will be a short one.
 I promise to have it finished no later than October of this year.
-Reminders are welcome. πŸ™‚
+Reminders are welcome. π

 Let us know what you think of the image.